 Additionally, Bill Schutt’s acclaimed WWII thriller Hell’s Gate (with co-author J.R.
-Finch) will be out in paperback on tuesday February 28.
+Finch) is now out in paperback.

 Garnering rave reviews from The New York Times, Boston Globe and elsewhere, Cannibalism places a perfectly natural occurrence into a vital new context and invites us to explore why it both enthralls and repels us.

 For centuries scientists have written off cannibalism as a bizarre phenomenon with little biological significance.
 Its presence in nature was dismissed as a desperate response to starvation or other life-threatening circumstances, and few spent time studying it.

 Sometimes you must enter hell in order to defeat evil.

 In 1944, after a three hundred foot Japanese sub is found marooned and deserted, deep in the wilderness of Central Brazil, a team of Army rangers is sent to investigate.
 But soon they too, are among the missing.
 Enter Captain R.J.
 MacCready, a brilliant zoologist who specializes in just this type of mission: in this case to determine why the Japanese are in Brazil and to stop whatever it is they have planned.